Dur-Dur Band “Volume 5”

 Double LP of the legendary Somali pop-funk group’s tape, made in Mogadishu in 1989.

-From the late 1960s until the early 1990s, the particularly vibrant music scene in Mogadishu was teeming with pop and folk musicians whose influences spanned several genres of Somali traditional music alongside influences from abroad.
+From the late 1960s until the early 1990s, a vibrant music scene in Somalia’s capital Mogadishu was teeming with pop and folk musicians exploring the boundaries of regional sensibilities.
+With influences spanning several genres of Somali traditional music, often meshed with Western pop, jazz and Middle-Eastern elements, a swirling diversity of sounds were being created, consumed, supported and encouraged.

-Dur-Dur Band’s music emerges from a time when Somalia’s distinctive contribution to the creative culture in the Horn of Africa was clear and abundant–hundreds of recordings made at the Somali National Theatre, Radio Mogadishu and other studios, combined with cherished clubs like Juba and Jazeera and al-Curuuba Discotheque created a backdrop for a flourishing music scene.
+Dur-Dur Band emerged during a time when Somalia’s distinctive contribution to the creative culture in the Horn of Africa was visible and abundant.
+Thousands of recordings made at the Somali National Theatre, Radio Mogadishu and other studios, were complemented by the nightclubs at Hotel Juba, Jazeera Hotel and Hotel al-Curuuba, creating a flourishing music scene.

-Bands like Dur-Dur, Iftin, Shareero, on one hand, embodied inspiration from international pop.
-Everything from Michael Jackson and Phil Collins and Bob Marley and Santana, as well as James Brown and American soul music in general, were fair game.
-Equally important were ensembles whose focus on the more traditional side of Somali music.
-These groups helped develop a continuity with pre-colonial musical practices and oral literature that persist in popularity to this day.
-Seminal ensembles Waberi and Horsed, for example, generated a legacy of masterworks and from them emerged seasoned musicians whose efforts rippled through the music scene.
-Both aspects of recent music history can still be heard on the lively array of Somali music, news video websites, and of course YouTube.
+Bands like Dur-Dur, Iftin, Shareero, on one hand, were inspired by everyone from Michael Jackson and Phil Collins to Bob Marley and Santana, as well as James Brown and American soul music.
+Equally active were groups performing regional folk musics and promoting the traditional side of Somali music.
+These groups helped develop a continuity with historical musical practices and oral literature that persist in popularity to this day.
+Seminal outfits like Waaberi and Horseed, in addition to a litany of celebrated qaraami musicians, generated a legacy of masterworks.
+These seasoned musicians’ efforts rippled through the music scene and spread to countries beyond as many artists began to emigrate when the country destabilized.

-Dur-Dur Band, a so-called “private band” not beholden to government pressure to sing about political topics and disinterested in producing subversive messages, practiced a love- and culture-oriented lyricism.
-Government-sponsored bands like those of the military and the police forces, as well as many of the well-known folk musicians, made songs chiefly political and patriotic in nature.
+Dur-Dur Band was considered a “private band,” not beholden to government pressure to sing about political topics.
+They practiced a love- and culture-oriented lyricism.
+Government-sponsored bands like those of the military and the police forces, as well as many of the well-known folk musicians, made songs that were chiefly political or patriotic in nature.

-In a country that has since been shattered by civil war, unstable security and heated clan divisions, music and the arts suffered from stagnation and many of the most active musicians left the country.
+In a country that has been disrupted by civil war, heated clan divisions and security concerns, music and the arts has suffered from stagnation in recent years.
+Many of the best-known musicians left the country.
 Music became nearly outlawed in Mogadishu in 2010.
-Incidentally, more than ten years after Volume 5 was recorded Radio Mogadishu, the state-run broadcaster was the only station in Somalia to resist the ban on music that was enacted by Al-Shabab.
+Incidentally, more than ten years after Volume 5 (1987) was recorded at Radio Mogadishu, the state-run broadcaster was the only station in Somalia to resist the ban on music briefly enacted by Al-Shabab.

 2xLP – $23, Cassette – $8, CD – $9